m4c-ro/traitreg/README.md

 proc-macro executable in-memory without reloading it, so state _can_ be persisted in static memory, but storing state across several independent macro calls is not supported by rustc and this behaviour may break in the future.

+### Outstanding Issues

+* Initialization order is not guaranteed on apple platforms, registered types may be missing from the registry.
+* Registered implementations for traits with the same name will conflict, even if those traits are in seperate modules or crates.

 ### Similar / Previous Work